Jojo Corväiá

 They would fall into the category of Primitive.
 Aboriginal perhaps.

-Very relative and very wide… From the Neanderthal utensils to Nogushi, from Tapies to Henry Moore, from GeGo to Armando Reverón, from japanese ceramics to the Berber aesthetics.
+Very relevant and very wide… From the Neanderthal utensils to Nogushi, from Tapies to Henry Moore, from GeGo to Armando Reverón, from Japanese ceramics to the Berber aesthetics.
 I think the work talks to me more than the artist.
-Sometimes it’s even just a piece of wood that I keep on my mind what starts a piece, or it could be a tree, or a sculpture from someone else that I interpret differently.
+Sometimes it’s even just a piece of wood that I keep on my mind, what starts a piece, or it could be a tree, or a sculpture from someone else that I interpret differently.

 Definitively more than designers I think of them as artists and visionaires, William Guillon, Jeremy Anderson, Ben Storms, Jonas Edvard, Stan Van Steendam, Tiziano Signorato, Yoji Yamamoto, Stephen Benwell, Jochen Holz, Alissa Volchkova, Dawn Bendick, Aneta Regel, Nao, Matsunaga, Anton Alvarez, Klas, Ernflo, Maria Kristofersson, Faye Toogood, Claire Lindner, Julius Weiland, Seungjoon Song, Elissa Lacoste, Jongjin Park, Dzhus, Stefan Rink, Akio Torii, Alison Gautrey, Harry Morgan, Karin Dessag, AnneMarie Laureys, Hanna Hansdotter, Savvas Laz, Sion Zsolt József… Just to name a few